wix-incubator/react-native-controllers/README.md

 # React Native Controllers

-`react-native-controllers` is a [React Native](https://facebook.github.io/react-native/) npm extension package for iOS which provides a completely native skeleton for iOS apps, allowing you to easily wrap core native UI compenents without compromising on the native experience.
+`react-native-controllers` is a [React Native](https://facebook.github.io/react-native/) npm extension package for iOS which provides a completely native skeleton for iOS apps, allowing you to easily wrap core native UI components without compromising on the native experience.
 Key benefits:

 * Truly native navigation (instead of the JS-based [`Navigator`](https://facebook.github.io/react-native/docs/navigator-comparison.html))
 * Truly native side menu drawer (instead of the JS-based alternatives available today)
 * Smoother animations, improved performance and look and feel that matches the OS for all iOS versions

 Without `react-native-controllers`, iOS skeleton components such as [`UINavigatorController`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UINavigationController_Class/) or a [side menu drawer](https://www.cocoacontrols.com/search?q=drawer) are challenging to implement natively.
 This forces developers to compromise on user experience to use React Native.
 `react-native-controllers` simplifies this by re-introducing [`UIViewController`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIViewController_Class/) into the React Native stack.

 > Note: The main purpose of this package is to generate discussion around difficulties we found wrapping native iOS skeleton components with React Native.
 Look at this as a thought experiment with a proposed solution.
 If you have alternate ideas please share your feedback!